Definition

 Windows as a service explained

-Long-Term Servicing Channel (LTSC): This channel is designed for specialized devices such as ATMs where security and stability are paramount and the downtime associated with OS updates is unacceptable.
+Long-Term Servicing Channel (LTSC).
+This channel is designed for specialized devices such as ATMs and other kiosk endpoints where security and stability are paramount and the downtime associated with OS updates is unacceptable.
 The LTSC, available only for the Windows 10 Enterprise Long-Term Servicing Branch edition of the OS, blocks feature updates but allows quality updates to continue.
 IT can defer the quality updates using Windows Update, Windows Update for Business, WSUS or SCCM.
 Updates in the LTSC occur about once every three years, and IT can implement them through in-place upgrades.

-IT can use many of the same management tools it used in previous versions of Windows to control updates, including:
+IT can use many of the same management tools it used in previous versions of Windows to control updates, including the following:

-WSUS: WSUS takes IT professionals' deferment powers a step further by allowing them to approve when the update goes to different specific devices or groups of devices.
+WSUS.
+The deferment options go a step further with WSUS, as IT professionals can approve when the update goes to different specific devices or groups of devices.

-SCCM: SCCM allows IT to defer and approve updates, as well as target specific devices or groups of devices and manage how much bandwidth the Windows update consumes and when the update runs.
+SCCM.
+With SCCM, IT can defer and approve updates, as well as target specific devices or groups of devices and manage how much bandwidth the Windows update consumes and when the update runs.

 Windows as a service in the past